Syl Apps: Athletic career

 Apps was a strong athlete, six feet tall, weighing 185 pounds, and won the gold medal at the 1934 British Empire Games in the pole vault competition.
 Two years later he represented Canada at the 1936 Olympics in Berlin, Germany, where he placed sixth in the pole vault event.
-After watching him play football at McMaster University, Conn Smythe signed Apps to play hockey with the Toronto Maple Leafs.
+After watching him play football at McMaster University (where Apps was majoring in Economics), Conn Smythe signed Apps to play hockey with the Toronto Maple Leafs.

 Apps played centre position with the Toronto Maple Leafs for his entire professional hockey career.
 His jersey number was 10.
 He was the winner of the first Calder Memorial Trophy in 1937, and the 1942 Lady Byng Memorial Trophy.
 Apps served as the Maple Leafs captain during the first National Hockey League All-Star Game October 13, 1947, at Maple Leaf Gardens.
 He also played for an all-star team competing in Montreal on October 29, 1939, to raise money for Babe Siebert's family.

 Apps was in the prime of his career when he joined the Canadian Army during World War II at the end of the 1943 season.
 He served two years until the war was over, whereupon he returned to captain the Leafs, winning 2 more Stanley Cups in 1947 and 1948.

 Apps contemplated retirement following the 1947 Stanley Cup win, but returned in order to reach the 200 career goals milestone.
 With 196 career goals heading into the final weekend of the regular season, Apps scored 5 goals in the two weekend games to surpass his goal.
 Despite scoring 53 points in 55 games and setting a career high in goals, Apps retired from the NHL at the age of 33 and took a marketing job with the Simpson's department store.
 At the same time, he also served as the Ontario Athletic Commissioner.